enterspeedhq/enterspeed-source-umbraco-cms/documentation/jobs/README.md

 # Jobs

-A job is an instruction that needs to be executed in order to syncronize data with Enterspeed.
+A job is an instruction that needs to be executed in order to synchronize data with Enterspeed.
 A job contains information about what content from Umbraco,
 that needs to be handled, and how it should be handled (ie. Publish or Delete).